 Phonotactic probability refers to the likelihood of a given set of segments occurring in a given order for a given corpus of transcriptions.
 For instance, blick is a phonotactically probable nonword in English, but bnick is phonotactically improbable.
 Words as well as nonwords can be assessed for their phonotactic probability, and this measure has been used in behavioural research ([Vitevitch1999] and others).
 In particular, the phonotactic probability of words has been correlated with their ability to be segmented, acquired, processed, and produced; see especially the discussion in [Vitevitch2004] for extensive references.

 Method of calculation¶

-There are other ways of calculating phonotactic probability that don’t have the strict left-to-right positional assumptions that the Vitevitch & Luce algorithm has, such as the constraint-based method in BLICK by Bruce Hayes (Windows executable available on the Blick homepage, Python package available at python-blick on PyPi with source code available at python-blick on GitHub).
+There are other ways of calculating phonotactic probability that don’t have the strict left-to-right positional assumptions that the Vitevitch & Luce algorithm has, such as the constraint-based method in BLICK by Bruce Hayes (Windows executable available here, Python package available here with source code available at <https://github.com/mmcauliffe/python-BLICK/>_).
 However, such algorithms require training on a specific language, and the constraints are not computed from transcribed corpora in as straightforward a manner as the probabilities used in the Vitevitch & Luce algorithm.
 Therefore, PCT currently supports only the Vitevitch & Luce style algorithm.

 To start the analysis, click on “Analysis” / “Calculate phonotactic probability...” in the main menu, and then follow these steps: